ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 This works, because the `ProxyJump` specification makes the SSH connection use `{{ site.login.hostname }}` as a "jump host" and from there automatically continue to the requested development host.
-The result of this latter SSH configuration entry is the same as if you would have called `ssh -J {{ site.login.hostname }} {{ site.devel.name }}.{{ site.cluster.domain }}`.
+The result of this latter SSH configuration directive is the same as if you would have called `ssh -J {{ site.login.hostname }} {{ site.devel.name }}.{{ site.cluster.domain }}`.